GeoRouv/country-from-IP-lookup/README.md

 # Country-from-IP-Lookup
-Find the country that IP is registered in
+Enter an IP address and find the country that IP is registered in.